Kaijin Fugeki: Characters

 A pair of conjoined twins who work as shrine maidens.

 Publication

-The series is written and illustrated by Oh! great.
-It began serialization in Kodansha's Weekly Shōnen Magazine on May 29, 2024.
+Written and illustrated by Oh! great, Kaijin Fugeki started in Kodansha's Weekly Shōnen Magazine on May 29, 2024.
 The first tankōbon volume was released on August 16, 2025.
-Six volumes have been published as of November 17, 2025.
+Nine volumes have been published as of August 17, 2026.
 The series is licensed in English by Kodansha USA, and it is simulpublished on the K Manga service.